emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 ### Namespaces and Scoped Packages

+Another problem with the classic layout is that everything goes into one big global pool of names.

+So, for example, Ember Data defines a service called `store` that you can inject into components and services.
+If you install another addon that also has a service called `store`, there's no easy way to use both.

-One of the problems with the classic layout is that everything goes into one big global pool of names.
-So, for example, if your app has a component called `small-button` and you install an addon that also has a component called `small-button`, you have no way to tell Ember which one you mean when you type `{{small-button}}` in a template.
+Similarly, if your app has a component called `small-button` and you install an addon that also has a component called `small-button`, you have no way to tell Ember which one you mean when you type `{{small-button}}` in a template.

 One of the key benefits of the MU design is that names are no longer global, but namespaced to the package where they come from.
 So, for example, if an